 Buzzshot Bookings: Custom Fields

 Custom Fields let you collect additional information from your customers during the booking process.
 Whether you need to ask how they heard about you, collect team names, or gather dietary requirements -- custom fields give you the flexibility to capture exactly the data you need.
+They can even be used to offer optional paid extras, like a photo package or a birthday celebration add-on, right inside the booking form.

 Order Fields vs Booking Fields